-African Leaders Advance Energy, Gas And Financing Plans Ahead Of Paris Summit
+African Leaders Advance Energy, Gas and Financing Plans Ahead of Paris Summit

-African policymakers, financiers, and energy executives issued a unified call at the G20 Africa Energy Investment Forum in Johannesburg – organized by the African Energy Chamber – to advance infrastructure-led development, diversified energy systems and accelerated investment flows.
-The series of announcements comes ahead of the Invest in African Energies (IAE) Summit in Paris – taking place from April 22-23, 2026 – where many of the same stakeholders and more are expected to convert these messages into concrete deals and partnerships.
+(MENAFN- News.Africa-Wire) PARIS, France, November 26, 2025/ -- African policymakers, financiers, and energy executives issued a unified call at the G20 Africa Energy Investment Forum in Johannesburg – organized by the African Energy Chambe– – to advance infrastructure-led development, diversified energy systems and accelerated investment flows.
+The series of announcements comes ahead of the Invest in African Energies (IAE) Summit in Pa–is – taking place from April 22-23,–2026 – where many of the same stakeholders and more are expected to convert these messages into concrete deals and partnerships.

 South Africa Accelerates Refinery Revival, Gas Diversification

-South Africa's government reiterated its intention to rebuild refining capacity under the newly established South African National Petroleum Corporation.
-With the majority of the country's refineries offline, the South Africa's Minister of Mineral and Petroleum Resources Gwede Mantashe views refinery revival as central to energy security, economic revitalization and regional fuel stability.
+So’th Africa’s government reiterated its intention to rebuild refining capacity under the newly established South African National Petroleum Corporation.
+With the majority of’the country’s refineries offline, th’ South Africa’s Minister of Mineral and Petroleum Resources Gwede Mantashe views refinery revival as central to energy security, economic revitalization and regional fuel stability.

-What's more, the country's Minister of Electricity and Energy Kgosientsho Ramokgopa reinforced broader calls for investment models that treat African states as equal partners rather than passive recipients.
-He stressed that Africa's energy future hinges on building transmission capacity that can unlock cross-border trade and industrial growth.
-By insisting on value addition for critical minerals, the Minister underscored that the transition must create manufacturing power – not deepen the extractive patterns that have historically limited African development.
+What…#8217;s more, the country’s Minister of Electricity and Energy Kgosientsho Ramokgopa reinforced broader calls for investment models that treat African states as equal partners rather than passive recipients.
+H’ stressed that Africa’s energy future hinges on building transmission capacity that can unlock cross-border trade and industrial growth.
+By insisting on value addition for critical minerals, the Minister underscored that the transition must cre–te manufacturing power – not deepen the extractive patterns that have historically limited African development.

 Clean Cooking, Refining, LPG Supply Under Renewed Scrutiny